 - We will always act in the client’s best interests and where we have concerns as to vulnerability, capacity, coercion or undue influence we will do our best to seek our client’s permission to refer him/her if necessary for a further professional opinion.

 "We contacted My Legal Club to get some legal advice and they were super responsive, very professional and they explained everything really well.
 I would highly recommend My Legal Club to others."

 "I used My Legal Club following a car accident and they recovered compensation for me and saved me a lot in legal fees.
 The solicitor was excellent and they were a great help throughout.
 I would recommend them and certainly use them again!"

-Here at My Legal Club, our panel solicitors strive in bringing high-quality service to all our customers with their professional legal services.
+Here at My Legal Club, we strive in bringing high-quality service to all our clients with our professional legal services.